ritwikd/rpn-calc/README.md

     $

-If you have any questions, feel free to email me at ritzymail@gmail.com.
+If you have any questions, or find an error, feel free to email me at ritzymail@gmail.com.